wilfredinni/python-cheatsheet/docs/modules/os-module.md

 ---
-title: Python Pathlib Module - Python Cheatsheet
+title: Python Os Module - Python Cheatsheet
 description: This module provides a portable way of using operating system dependent functionality.
 ---